 Hire the best English-speaking Paris photographer you can afford.
 Together, you’ll agree on the ideal location, time of day, and how to recognize each other from a distance (i.e., send a selfie of you and your partner shortly before you leave your hotel).
 Don’t show up before the agreed-upon time, but also not much later than planned.

 1. Get your partner’s attention

-2. Drop to your knee
+2. Drop to one knee

 3. She approaches to accept the ring

-5. Enjoy every moment
+5. Relax, and enjoy every moment

 Ready to propose in Paris?

-She/He said "Yes."
-What's Next?
+She/He said, “Yes.”
+What’s Next?

 Congratulations on your Paris engagement.
 Most of the heavy lifting is accomplished.
 Now it’s time to kick back to enjoy your first kisses, cafés, and favorite activities as fiancés.

-Make your first dinner as newly engaged count
+Make your first dinner as newly-engaged count.